Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Current-current deformation

 It is believed that a quantum field theory can be deformed by adding a new field to the Lagrangian (see Introduction).
 We can show that the deformation family $\{F_{\si(g)\cdot p}\}_{g\in \R}$ corresponds to the deformation by the $(1,1)$-field $Y(h_l(-1,-1)h_r, \uz)=h_l(z)h_r(\z)$ by using the path-integral.
-This is why we call the deformation a current-current deformation.
+This is why we call this deformation the current-current deformation.